 Personally I wouldn't be swimming in the ocean off the plant (not that you're allowed to anyway), but otherwise would have no problem with visiting Japan.

 Do you think it's still safe to go now after the latest news?
 Is the fish safe to eat? areas ok to visit?
-Tokyo, Kyoto, Hiroshima? over 4 years agoAnswered by shoegal via WorldNomads.com
+Tokyo, Kyoto, Hiroshima? almost 5 years agoAnswered by shoegal via WorldNomads.com